polartron/midnight/index.md

 ---
 layout: default
 ---
-In 2005 I hosted a custom 24/7 Counter-Strike server.
+In 2005 I hosted a custom 24/7 Counter-Strike server with some of my own plugins.
 Since then, I’ve modded, mapped, scripted, tinkered, programmed and released games for most platforms.
 I have over 11 years of game studio experience, multiple released projects and a broad range of development skills.
-I like to game-jam and do little fun experiments.

 Here are some of my highlights: